falkr/ttm4175/pages/security-3-2020.md

 :tip:

-The *wc* command without passing any parameter will display the following three numbers: number of lines, number of words and number of bytes of the file.
+The *wc* command will display the following three numbers: number of lines, number of words and number of bytes of the file.

 + Similarly, create a dictionary *test2.dict* containing the word "hello" and apply the default John rules to it.
 Does the file contains the word "he11o" as a result of the rule that you added earlier?
 Why hasn't this rule been applied to the word "labrador"?